 The reason I started the foundation…

-We arrived at the vet hospital in Portland and he had the surgery.
-While I was waiting in the waiting room 1/3 of the people could not afford their bill and were denied Care Credit.
+We arrived at the vet hospital in Portland.
+He had surgery.
+While waiting in the waiting room, 1/3 of the people could not afford their bill and were denied Care Credit.

-It is so wrong that no one has to do that.
-I helped one individual pay the bill and then I knew this is the foundation I wanted to start.
+It is so wrong that anyone has to do that.
+I helped one individual pay the bill.
+Then, I knew this was the foundation I wanted to start.

-I always wanted to start a foundation to help people and animals but I wasn’t sure which direction I want to go in.
-I didn’t want to do what everyone else was doing I wanted to be different.
+I always wanted to start a foundation to help people and animals, but I wasn’t sure which direction I want to go in.
+I didn’t want to do what everyone else was doing.
+I wanted to be different.